tamminhdao/jekyll-now/_posts/2017-11-29-httpServer.md

 *Anatomy of an http response*
 ![](/images/httpResponse.png){:class="img-responsive"}

+On the request, the HTTP method is almost always either "GET" (to fetch information) or "POST" (to submit form data or upload files).
+On the response, the status code is a number indicating what happened when the request was processed: 200 means "everything worked", 404 means "not found", and other codes have other meanings.
+The status phrase repeats that information in a human-readable phrase like "OK" or "not found".

+On both the request and the response, http headers allow the client and the server to pass along addition information.
+They look like key-value pairs; however, one key can sometimes have multiple values.
+Here is a long list of <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers">headers</a>.

-The data that are sent back and forth between the server and the client is always a stream of bytes representing text, image, audio, etc...
-To tell the receiver what to do with these bytes, the sender specifies the media type of the source in the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type">content-type header</a>.
+Finally, the body includes any extra data associated with the request or response.
+Data sent back and forth between the server and the client is always a stream of bytes.
+To tell the receiver what these bytes represent (text, image, or audio, etc...) the sender specifies the media type of the source in the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type">content-type header</a>.

-### Resources
+### Reference
 1. <a href="http://www.steves-internet-guide.com/internet-protocol-suite-explained/">The TCP/IP Protocol Suite Explained for Beginners</a>
 2. <a href="https://docs.oracle.com/javase/tutorial/networking/sockets/index.html">All About Sockets</a>
 3. <a href="http://aosabook.org/en/500L/a-simple-web-server.html">A Simple Web Server</a>